MicrosoftDocs/learn/learn-pr/azure/send-location-over-sms-from-mobile-using-azure-functions-twilio/includes/7-bind-the-azure-function-to-twilio.md

 ## Create the SMS messages

 The `ICollector<SMSMessage>` parameter is a collection of `SMSMessage` instances, and is used to collect the SMS messages you want to send.
-After the function has finished running, any instances of `SMSMessage` added to this collection will be passed to Twilio and sent to the relevant recipients.
+After the function has finished running, any instances of `SMSMessage` added to this collection are passed to Twilio, and sent to the relevant recipients.

 1. In the `SendLocation` function, add code to loop through the phone numbers in the `PostData` and create an SMS message for each one.